 Per KRS 131.1817, our Board provides information on licensees and permit holders to the Kentucky Department of Revenue for the purpose of tax compliance.
 If you have questions regarding tax issues, please contact them at http://revenue.ky.gov/.

 Please Note the Following:

-Practicing engineering and/or land surveying without this permit is a violation of state law.
+Practicing engineering and/or land surveying without a Business Entity Permit is a violation of state law.

 Separate permits are required for engineering and land surveying.
-You may apply for both permits on the same application.
-You must have a responsible charge for both professions.
+A Business Entity may apply for both permits on the same application.

-A business entity must have a Kentucky licensed Professional Engineer (Professional Land Surveyor) on staff who will be in responsible charge of the engineering (land surveying) services provided in the Commonwealth of Kentucky.
+To qualify for a Permit, a Business Entity must have a Kentucky licensed Professional Engineer (or Professional Land Surveyor, as appropriate) on staff who will be in responsible charge of the engineering (land surveying) services provided in the Commonwealth of Kentucky.
 If more than one place of business is maintained in Kentucky, a different Kentucky licensed Professional Engineer (Professional Land Surveyor) must be in responsible charge of the engineering (land surveying) work for each office and be located at that facility.
 A licensee who renders occasional, part-time, or consulting services to or for a business entity shall not be in responsible charge.

 Relevant Kentucky Laws